Rite Aid seeks Chapter 11 bankruptcy protection as it deals with lawsuits and losses

 Rite Aid called the government’s claims “hyperbolic” in a subsequent motion to dismiss.
 The company said facts alleged in the case actually showed it exceeded regulatory requirements for diversion control.

-Tough market conditions including tight prescription reimbursement and waning COVID-19 vaccine and testing business also have hit drugstores in recent quarters.
-But Rite Aid's larger competitors have moved more aggressively into health care, opening clinics and adding other sources of revenue.

-Walgreens and CVS Health, by contrast, each run about 9,000 locations or more in the U.S.

 Drugstores also have been dealing with several issues that frustrate customers.
 They've handled prescription drug shortages, and they have struggled to fill their stores with enough pharmacists and technicians to run the pharmacies.
-CVS and Walgreens both have dealt with walkouts by pharmacy employees concerned about their growing workloads and lack of help.
+Rivals CVS and Walgreens both have dealt with walkouts by pharmacy employees concerned about their growing workloads and lack of help.

+The stores also have had to weather tight prescription reimbursement and waning COVID-19 vaccine and testing business in recent quarters.
+But Rite Aid's larger competitors have moved more aggressively into health care, opening clinics and adding other sources of revenue.

+Walgreens and CVS Health each run about 9,000 locations or more in the U.S.

 Deutsche Bank analyst George Hill said in an August note that Rite Aid operates on a much thinner profit margin than its competitors and while it can pay costs to service its debt, it won’t be able to cover principal payments “based on the current trajectory of the business.”

-Rite Aid said Sunday that it had reached an agreement with some key creditors on a financial restructuring plan to cut its debt and position itself for future growth and that the bankruptcy filing was part of that process.
+Rite Aid said Sunday that it had reached an agreement with some key creditors on a financial restructuring plan to cut its debt.
+The company also said it obtained $3.45 billion in fresh financing from some of its lenders, which will help support the company through the Chapter 11 process.

 The company also said it reached a deal to sell its small pharmacy benefits manager, Elixir, to MedImpact Healthcare Systems.
 Elixir runs prescription drug coverage and a specialty pharmacy among other services.